ERA Participant Comments

 "Definitely attend ERA!
 It was the most amazing experience for me and I would give anything for it to last longer than it did."

 "It was an awesome experience.
 The peer coaches are incredible, and the staff are really nice and incredible people who provide an excellent college experience."

 "ERA was one of the best decisions I've made in my life, it really helped with the transition."

 "This is the best way to prepare yourself for the upcoming year and I would attend again in a heartbeat."

-The Engineering Readiness Academy refreshes students through hands-on activities using concepts needed for college-level Calculus.
-Students who benefit the most from ERA tend to have taken math through Pre-Calculus but could improve with a refresh on Algebra and Trigonometry concepts before beginning Calculus.
+Students who benefit the most from ERA tend to have taken math through Pre-Calculus but could improve with a refresh on Algebra and Trigonometry concepts before beginning Calculus in college.